bduvenhage/bduvenhage.github.io/_posts/2019-04-06-the-intel-drng.md

 tags: [Intel, DRNG]
 ---

-I recently got around to testing Intel's Digital Random Number Generator (DRNG).
+I recently got around to testing Intel's Secure Key Digital Random Number Generator (DRNG).
 Intel Secure Key (code-named Bull Mountain Technology) is the name for the Intel® 64 and IA-32 Architectures instructions RDRAND and RDSEED and the underlying hardware implementation.

 The RDRAND and RDSEED instructions address the need for a fast source of entropy.
 From Intel's [Software Implementation Guide](https://software.intel.com/en-us/articles/intel-digital-random-number-generator-drng-software-implementation-guide): "The DRNG using the RDRAND instruction is useful for generating high-quality keys for cryptographic protocols, and the RDSEED instruction is provided for seeding software-based pseudorandom number generators (PRNGs)."

 Section 2 of the software implementation guide gives an overview of Random Number Generators (RNGs).
 For another overview of RNGs watch the excellent [talk by Melissa O'Neill](http://www.pcg-random.org/posts/stanford-colloquium-talk.html), or watch [my talk](https://www.youtube.com/watch?v=jWXZ07YBsPM&feature=youtu.be).
 I've also found [Daniel Lemire's blog](https://lemire.me/blog/?s=random) to be an excellent resource on implementing RNGs.

 Section 3 of the software implementation guide gives an overview of how Intel's DRNG works.
 Thermal noise is the fundamental source of entropy.
 A hardware CSPRNG (Cryptographically secure PRNG) digital random bit generator feeds the RDRAND instructions over all cores while an ENRNG (Enhanced Non-deterministic Random Number Generator) feeds the RDSEED instructions over all cores.
-The RDRAND DRNG is continuously reseeded from the hardare entropy source while the RDSEED generator makes conditioned entropy samples directly available.
+The RDRAND DRNG is continuously reseeded from the hardware entropy source while the RDSEED generator makes conditioned entropy samples directly available.

 ## Determining Support for Intel's DRNG
 Support for RDRAND can be determined by examining bit 30 of the ECX register returned by CPUID, and support for RDSEED can be determined by examining bit 18 of the EBX register.